rupambhardwaj4/Campus-code/readme.md

     Just open index.html in your browser to preview the site.

-- Fork the repo 🍴
+3- Fork the repo 🍴

-- Create a branch 🌱
+4- Create a branch 🌱

-- Commit changes 💡
+5- Commit changes 💡

-- Make a pull request 🚀
+6- Make a pull request 🚀

-Commit changes 💡
+7-Commit changes 💡

-  Make a pull request 🚀
+8-Make a pull request 🚀